YizeZhang/Net_Diff/README.md

 2018/11/11
    1. Support PPP-AR (only available in GUI)

+   2. Support undifferenced u combined PPP (only available in GUI)

+   3. Fix bug of Galileo PCO correction

-   2. Add phase windup correction in RTK
+   4. Add phase windup correction in RTK

-   3. Modify GUI
+   5. Modify GUI